python-control/python-control/doc/develop.rst

 * Use `frdata`, `omega` for frequency response data attributes.
-These should be used as parameter names when creating `FrequencyResponseData` objects and also as attributes when retreiving response data.
+These should be used as parameter names when creating `FrequencyResponseData` objects and also as attributes when retrieving response data.
 The `frdata` attribute is stored as a 3D array indexed by outputs, inputs, frequency.

 * Use `complex`, `magnitude`, `phase` for frequency response